caiks/WBOT02/README.md

 model061|14.5965|2.81447|22|-0.489616|0.306854|-4.87173|13.5217|0.350329|0.00244039
 model089|15.8303|3.09595|27|-0.273364|0.231408|-2.92203|11.5375|0.335085|0.000216102

-Interestingly, scanned non-computed *model* 89 is more similar to randomised computed *model* 88 than scanned computed *model* 90, probably because of the low hyper-kurtosis.
+Interestingly, scanned non-computed *model* 89 is a little more similar to randomised computed *model* 88 than scanned computed *model* 90, probably because of the low hyper-kurtosis.

 could regenerate for higher min entropy